iwatake2222/pico-loud_talking_detector/README.md

 ### Modules
 ![modules.png](00_doc/modules.png)
 - AudioBuffer:
-    - provides an interface to access storead audio data in ring block buffer
+    - provides an interface to access storead audio data in a ring block buffer
-    - has three implementations, ADC (for analog mic connected to ADC), PDM (for PDM mic), TestBuffer (prepared data array).
+    - has three implementations: ADC (for analog mic connected to ADC), PDM (for PDM mic), TestBuffer (prepared data array).
 I use PDM in this project
 - RingBlockBuffer:
     - consists of some blocks.
-The block size is 512 Byte ~~and the size is equal to DMA's transfer size~~
+The block size is 512 Byte ~~and the size is equal to DMA's transfer size~~ and the size is equal to the buffer size for PDM mic module
     - 512 Byte ( 32 msec @16kHz ) is also convenient to work with FeatureProvider which generates feature data using 30 msec of audio data at 20 msec intervals
 - AudioProvider:
-    - extracts data from the ring block buffer to the local buffer for the requested time
+    - copies data from the ring block buffer to the local buffer for the requested time
     - converts data from uint8_t to int16_t if needed
     - allocates the data on sequential memory address
 - FeatureProvider: